 If things ever seem so bad that you fear harming yourself or others, or you simply must talk to a professional immediately, there are several walk-in clinics at any nearby hospital.
-Some members have benefitted from a walk-in counseling resource in the Phillips neighborhood in Minneapolis.
+Some members have benefitted from a walk-in, phone and online counseling resource in the Phillips neighborhood in Minneapolis.

 Crisis Hot-lines: Many hospitals and clinics offer walk in counseling throughout the Twin Cities, but if those are not available and you need to talk to someone immediately, you may call any number of hot-lines.

 There are some notable community clinics that are accustomed to working with Medical Assistance or other various insurance options and provide mental health services.
 In Minneapolis these include: Whittier Clinic & Northpoint Health and Wellness Center.
 In St. Paul United Family Medicine is another good option.